FAQ's page title

 What else happens during freshers’ week?

-When you arrive you’ll be sent a timetable of events in your College and around the University by your JCR/MCR (Junior/Mature Common Room).
+When you arrive you’ll be sent a timetable of events in your College and around the University by your JCR/MCR (Junior/Middle Common Room).
 The events on the timetable will be a mix of nights out and nights in, giving you casual ways to meet fellow students.
 There’ll be non-alcoholic options, and don’t feel pressured to attend any events you aren’t keen on – there are plenty of ways to make friends while you’re here so just do what you’re comfortable with.
 One of the first things that will happen when you arrive is that you will “matriculate” – it’s all very Harry Potter but without the sorting hat.
 It usually involves a group photo, a formal dinner and a ceremony where you shake someone’s hand and sign an enrolment agreement.
 Matriculating basically means fully enrolling into your college, but with a bit more ceremony.
 You may be required to buy a gown to matriculate in when you arrive (they’re around £40), but you might be able to buy a second hand one for cheaper.
 Postgraduate students can buy a gown from the SU Reception and Undergraduate students should purchase their gowns from their respective college supplier.

 Who should I talk to if I’m struggling?